colindouglas/podcasts/README.md

 In 2017, there was a lot of Scott-and-Paul talk in the Best Ofs about the frequency in which Paul appears in Best Of’d episodes, I decided to test whether this was because Paul makes episodes good, or it he’s just in a lot of episodes.
-To do this, I used the statistical computing package R, alongside the tidyverse and rvest packages.

-I scraped the data directly from the Earwolf website using the `scrape-earwolf.R`, and then created the image via `cbb_bestof-figure.R`.
+To do this, I scraped the data directly from the Earwolf website using the `scrape-earwolf.R`, and then created the image via `cbb_bestof-figure.R`.

 ![](images/cbb-bestof-plot-1.png)<!-- -->